Galactic Archaeology with Gaia: Introduction

 \textit{Chemistry:} Early studies of RR Lyrae and globular clusters (GCs) indicated that the stellar halo stars tend to have lower metallicity compared to the rest of the Galaxy \citep[see e.g.][]{Preston1959,Hartwick1976,Searle1978}.
 This is expected if the stellar halo is built from less massive objects that are less chemically evolved than more massive systems like the host Milky Way (i.e. following the mass-metallicity relation, \citealt[e.g.][]{Kirby2013}).
 However, measurements of the halo metallicity distribution function (MDF) or even its average metallicity have typically been fraught with selection biases and unknown levels of disc contamination \citep[][]{ELS1962,Pagel1975,Norris1986,Beers1992}.
 Thus, while the bulk of the stellar halo is relatively metal-poor ($\langle \mathrm{[Fe/H]}\rangle \sim -2.0$ to $-1.0$, \citealt[][]{Ryan1991,Ivezic2008, Carollo2010, Xue2015, Conroy2019}), whether or not this metallicity reflects a dominant massive progenitor remains inconclusive.

 A more revealing chemical analysis comes from the study of $\alpha$ elements in addition to Fe.
 The $\alpha$ elements are mostly produced in massive stars and dispersed into the interstellar medium by type-II (core collapse) supernovae (SNe) over short timescales (of the order of Myr) while Fe can be contributed in similar amounts by both type-II and type-Ia SNe \citep[see e.g.][]{Kobayashi2006,Kobayashi2020}.
 The latter occur over $\sim$Gyr timescales \citep[note however that the SNe Ia delay time distribution extends to much shorter timescales below 0.1 Gyr, see e.g.][]{Maoz2012}, and this distinction in dominant delay times leads to a characteristic `knee' in the [$\alpha$/Fe] vs [Fe/H] chemical plane \citep[][]{Tinsley1979}.
 Specifically, the onset of type-Ia SNe signifies a downturn from a nearly constant `plateau' in [$\alpha$/Fe] when more Fe is produced compared to $\alpha$ \citep[see examples of such behaviour in chemical evolution models of][]{Andrews2017,Spitoni2017,Weinberg2017}.
 Thus, by studying the [$\alpha$/Fe] vs. [Fe/H] plane we can probe the star formation history (SFH) of a stellar system.
-In particular, the location of the `knee' may be directly related to mass as more massive systems are able to retain and build up metals before the onset of type Ia SNe --- i.e. their `knee' is more metal-rich \citep[e.g.][]{Hendricks2014,deBoer2014}.
+In particular, the location of the `knee' may be directly related to mass as more massive systems are able to retain and build up metals before the onset of type Ia SNe --- i.e. their `knee' is more metal-rich \citep[e.g.][]{Hendricks2014,deBoer2014, Mason2024}.
 While observational evidence for `knees' and their connection to the galaxy's mass remains mixed \citep[see e.g.][]{Kirby2011,Nidever2020}, different dwarf galaxies do display distinct behaviour in the $\alpha$-[Fe/H] plane \citep[][]{Tolstoy2009,Hasselquist2021}.
 Although the above description of the chemical evolution of a dwarf galaxy is clearly oversimplified, this chemical insight is of particular interest for the stellar halo, where we are aiming to disentangle the individual ingredients of this aggregated soup.
+Moreover, chemistry can also be used to assess whether or not the halo substructures are truly remnants of disrupted dwarfs \citep[e.g.][]{Horta2023b}.